Today’s post will be quick since I’m packing up a suitcase and heading for the East Coast! Yippee!

 Following that, I’ll be in Cambridge on August 10, with a repeat of the Marker Explosion project.
 I’ll be sure to get all the wrinkles out by this second book talk, so meet me in Cambridge for the more refined maker experience!

-When I was in the Arts in Education (AIE) program at Harvard (cough) years ago, I spent most of my waking hours in this charming town, and Porter Square Books was a spot that I found myself in on more than one occasion.
+When I was in the Arts in Education (AIE) program at Harvard (cough) years ago, I spent most of my waking hours in this charming town, and nights out at the local bars thanks to my fake id card.
 As an aside, if you’re thinking about applying the the AIE program, I can’t say enough good things about it.
 Feel free to message me if you have any questions.

 If you’d like to know more about my arts education beginnings, I dug up this interview on the Arts in Education website where I talk about my motivation to bring the arts to youth, one way or another.
 With the new TinkerLab book launched, I’m so happy to say that I am meeting this goal!